eeeps/eleventy-respimg/README.md

 ## Configuration notes

-1. Be sure to replace the `eleventyConfig.cloudinaryCloudName` with your own dang Cloudinary cloud name.
+1. After copy/pasting the contents of `.eleventyConfig` into your own configuration, be sure to replace `eleventyConfig.cloudinaryCloudName` with your own dang Cloudinary cloud name.
-2. Make sure that the domains where you’ll be hosting your originals are either listed in your Cloudinary settings, under “Security » Allowed fetch domains”.
+2. Make sure that the domain(s) where you’ll be hosting your originals are whitelisted in your Cloudinary settings, under “Security » Allowed fetch domains”.
 Alternatively, leave the field blank, and Cloudinary will happily fetch from any domain.

 ## TODO

 - [ ] limit `srcset` breakpoints to the intrinsic width of the original (don’t let Cloudinary upscale)
 - [ ] allow relative `src` paths
 - [ ] don’t `fetch` images that are already in your Cloudinary media library
-- [ ] smart `srcset` breakpoints, using Cloudinary’s [automatic responsive image breakpoint features]()
+- [ ] smarter `srcset` breakpoints, using Cloudinary’s [automatic responsive image breakpoint features](http://www.responsivebreakpoints.com)
-- [ ] automatic sizes, (probably using Puppeteer and [@ausi’s logic]()?)
+- [ ] automatic `sizes`‽ (probably using Puppeteer and [@ausi’s logic](https://github.com/ausi/respimagelint/blob/master/src/util/computeSizesAttribute.js)?)
 - [ ] what should it do with animated Gifs?